isobelbloomer/ProductSortingSystem/README.md

 # ProductSortingSystem - C

-This is a C program that reads in text files data and uses circular queues to merge the data into one list by order of weight for a car parts company.
+This is a **C** program that reads in data from text files and uses circular queues to merge the data into one list sorted by order of weight.
+This program then allows the user to search for an item by weight.

 This project received **100%** in Algorithm Design at TU Dublin.